prasen12/Magician_ROS/README.md

 # <center>Magician Robot</center>

-Chinese version of the README -> please [click here](./README-CN.md)

-Dobot Magician uses ROS-controlled Demo under Linux system.
-This Demo does not depend on serial, and automatically adapts to x86 and x64.
-This demo uses ubuntu16.04 X64 system, and ROS version of ROS Kinetic Kame
+ROS-controlled  Dobot Magician demo.

+This fork adds support for ROS2 and Unbuntu 22.04 on x86_64 and aarch64 (Raspberry Pi support).

+This version requires Humble Hawksbill release of ROS2